Cadesh/DO_ClusterAutoScale/README.md

 Check the number of pods and nodes scaling up/down depending the number of traffic generators.
 To scale traffic generators use the command '''kubectl scale deployment/load-generator --replicas 2'''
 Where *--replicas 2* defines the creation of 2 pods

-Use the following commands to check the scaling of your cluster:

-'''kubectl get pods'''
-'''kubectl get nodes'''
-'''kubectl describe hpa hello'''
-'''kubectl get configmap cluster-autoscaler-status -n kube-system -oyaml'''